mikecinnamon/MLearning/[ML-21] Example - The dogs vs cats data set.md

  Non-trainable params: 0 (0.00 B)
 ```

-Here we freeze the parameter values, so they will not be adapted to the cats vs dogs data.
-This is optional, and it is even possible to freeze only the initial layers.
+Here we freeze the parameter values of the convolutional base, so they will not be adapted to the cats vs dogs data.
+This is optional, and it is even possible to freeze only the initial layers, as suggested in the homework.
 Other options are proposed in the homework.
 Freezing the whole convolutional base is pretty easy:

 ```
 In [31]: conv_base.trainable = False